Joanna Murray-Smith: Notable productions

 Switzerland was commissioned by the Geffen Theatre in Los Angeles but by arrangement with the Sydney Theatre Company artistic directors Andrew Upton and Cate Blanchett had its world premiere production at the Sydney Theatre Company starring Sarah Peirse as Patricia Highsmith in 2014.
 A new production of Switzerland was produced at the Geffen Theatre in 2015 directed by Mark Brokaw and starred Laura Linney in the Highsmith role.
 The play was also produced at the Melbourne Theatre Company, the Queensland Theatre Company, the State Theatre Company of South Australia and Black Swan Theatre, Perth.
 It has been produced in numerous productions in Germany, Denmark and Switzerland.
 In 2019 it played an off-Broadway season at 59E59 Theaters in New York City.
 Its UK premiere was in 2018 at the Theatre Royal, Bath, starring Phyllis Logan as Highsmith.
 The production moved to the West End in November 2018 at the Ambassadors Theatre.

 Murray-Smith's 2010 one-woman play written for Bernadette Robinson, Songs for Nobodies, opened immediately after Switzerland at the same theatre in January 2019 and marked Robinson's West End debut.
 The show was nominated for an Olivier award.
 Songs for Nobodies has toured Australian cities starring Robinson three times since its 2010 premiere production.
 The play's first production featuring another performer in the role was in New Zealand in 2017 and 2018 when Ali Harper performed the play.
-Its US premiere at Milwaukee Rep in 2018 starred Bethany Thomas, wh performed the role at the Northlight Theatre in Chicago in May 2020.
+Its US premiere at Milwaukee Rep in 2018 starred Bethany Thomas, who also performed the role at the Northlight Theatre in Chicago in May 2020.

 Murray-Smith made her directorial debut when Queensland Theatre produced her 2019 comedy L'Appartement.

 In 2023, a production of Julia, written by Murray-Smith and produced by the Sydney Theatre Company and Canberra Theatre Centre, premiered at the Sydney Opera House.
 The play, a one-woman drama about Julia Gillard, Australia's first female prime minister, then went on to seasons in Melbourne and Canberra.
 The play begins and ends with Gillard's powerful misogyny speech to parliament in 2012 and details Gillard's early life and her pathway to power.
-Directed by Sarah Goodes and starring Justine Clarke and Jessica Bentley, the production played in Melbourne and Canberra in mid-2024, and was presented by the State Theatre Company South Australia in Adelaide in August 2024.
+Directed by Sarah Goodes and starring Justine Clarke and Jessica Bentley, the production played in Melbourne and Canberra in mid-2024, and was presented by the State Theatre Company of South Australia in Adelaide in August 2024.

 Works

-The plays and novels of Murray-Smith have been translated and performed widely around the world.
+The plays and novels of Murray-Smith have been translated and performed widely around the world.Fourteen of the plays have been published by Currency Press (Australia) and others have been published by Nick Hern Books (UK) and Dramatist Play Service (US).
 According to the Australia Council, Murray-Smith and Daniel Keene account for half of all foreign productions of Australian plays.
 However, Murray-Smith feels that within Australia, and especially at the Sydney Theatre Company, her work and that of other Australian writers, e.g., David Williamson's, is insufficiently supported.